-NOTE IPTABLES plays the role of packet filtering or NAT.
+NOTE IPTABLES acts as a packet filter or NAT.
 Take care when setting up the IPTABLES rules.
 If the rules are not correct, remote hosts that connect via a LAN or PPP may be denied access.
 We recommend using the Serial Console to set up the IPTABLES.

-Click on the following links for more information about iptables.
+Click on the following links for more information about IPTABLES.